 Seventh graders need to avoid dangling modifiers, hasty drafts, and plagiarism!
-They rewrite to tighten their writing; they critique each other’s essays to learn what’s vague or missing; and finally, they study phrases, clauses, and sentence structure.
+They rewrite to tighten their writing.
+They critique each other’s essays to learn what’s vague or missing.
+Finally, they study phrases, clauses, and sentence structure.

 Seeing both sides

-Your young adult’s critical thinking skills will be put to constructive use this year.
-Argument paper assignments ask students to express their opinions, while acknowledging — and arguing against — opposing viewpoints, too.
-A seventh grader’s writing should demonstrate an in-depth understanding of the topic, use clear logic, and incorporate solid evidence from reputable sources.
+Your young adult’s critical thinking skills will be put to use this year.
+In argument papers, students express their fact-based opinions.
+In a strong paper, they also acknowledge — and use facts to argue against — opposing viewpoints.
+Your seventh grader’s writing should demonstrate an in-depth understanding of the topic, use clear logic, and incorporate solid evidence from reputable sources.

-Students learn to indicate the relationship between claims and reasons with phrases such as absolutely irrefutable, leads one to question, ridiculously off-topic.
-Your child’s papers should be written in a formal style, with clear introductions and concise conclusions that summarize their position.
+Your child’s papers should be written in formal language, with clear introductions and concise conclusions that summarize their position.
 Sounds pretty adult, right?
 Never fear, assignments are often on tween-friendly social issues, such as Do middle schoolers spend too much time on Instagram?

 We formally inform you